sjclayton/easyeffects-presets/README.md

 music may not fit your taste.

-Generally my equalizer settings could be possibly considered somewhat aggressive, I try to emphasize the low-end frequencies as much as possible without creating too much excessive booming/thumping, maintain warmth in the mid-range without making things sound thin/muddy, and making the highs as crisp/bright as I think is necessary to still sound good without creating undesirable stress on my ears when listening.
+Generally my equalizer settings could be possibly considered somewhat aggressive, I try to emphasize the low-end frequencies as much as possible without creating excessive booming/thumping, maintain warmth in the mid-range without making things sound thin/muddy, and make the highs as crisp/bright as I think is necessary to still sound good without creating undesirable stress on my ears when listening.

 ##### Level Meter